 Some people just prefer being muted and subdued with their choice of colors, and end up opting for just the neutral shades.
 If this is you and you do not want to change drastically, go with one cool or warm color, and leave everything else neutral.
 It’s always best to keep it this way!

-Hope now you got an idea on how to mix and match clothes the right way.
+Hope now you got an idea on how to match clothes the right way.
 Bringing it all together is what requires skill.
 Getting your basics right will help you make the right choices when it comes to colors, outfits, and eventually, your wardrobe.
 Get out of your whites-greys-blacks comfort zone – it’s liberating.
 Drop in a comment if you still have questions for us.

 - What To Wear In Goa – Style File